Nisha51/ML-Task-for-GDSC/README.md

 Scikit-learn,
 Flask

+Install the dependencies using the command-

+pip install pandas scikit-learn flask

 Since we weren't provided with a dataset, this is built on a randomly generated dataset.

 On running the app.py, we should get an ip address to access the web app.